anywhichway/flexroute/README.md

 Data transformation ability was an accidental discovery.

 # Change History (Reverse Chronological Order)

+## 2023-12-07 v0.0.4-a added ability for server routes to start with a function in addition to path string or RegExp

 ## 2023-11-26 v0.0.3-a Resolved issues related to WebSockets and added an example for it.
 Substantial documentation
 additions.